AnaisBollansee/thesis/_artist_info/MarcBolanBio.md

 <div class="witregel"> </div>

 <p class="dagboek"><span tooltip="‘De volgende ochtend nam ik zoals gepland een taxi naar school.
 Ik was vijf minuten te laat en kan me nog zo herinneren hoe de hoofdverpleger door zijn gordijnen naar me keek.
-Op dat moment was een verpleegstersopleiding nog erg strict en was te laat komen uit de boze.’">‘I got my taxi back to the school the following morning but was about 5 mins late.
+Op dat moment was een verpleegstersopleiding nog erg strict en was te laat komen uit den boze.’">‘I got my taxi back to the school the following morning but was about 5 mins late.
 I can still remember the head of nursing standing up from his seat and moving the blind to see who was running in at that time of the morning.
 Nurse training was very strict in those days.’</span></p>

 <div class="witregel"> </div>